Chris Wickham - Head of Communications, email@example.com

 Bibs must be returned after the match, failure to do so will see the agency/organisation refused entry to future matches until the bib is returned.

-Photographers will be allowed to position themselves behind either goal and must not move while the game is in progress.
+Photographers will be allowed to position themselves behind the advertising hoardings behind either goal line and must not move while the game is in progress.